Ever hire someone with nearly every skill you’d ever need listed on the resume, but who couldn’t get along with your existing team?

 The best way to stay focused and have a successful hire is to have a plan and to remain dedicated to working the plan.

 One way to help you stay focused is to consider this: a bad hire who works 90-180 days costs a minimum of one year’s annual salary!
 In other words, a person hired for a $30,000/yr. position who only lasts 3-6 months costs you at least $30,000.
 And that’s before you advertise, recruit, and interview to replace the position.

 If you are like most companies, you don’t have a designated Human Resource department.
-And, if you are like many managers, hiring is a headache, which is dealt with only on an “as critical” basis.
-Hiring is risky, there are no guarantees, and people continue to have gray areas that can be unpredictable.
-By “gray areas”, we are referring to the fact that people are not always consistent.
-How many machines does their morning commute or the fact that their boss isn’t terribly social and is not inclined to say good morning to the team affect?
+If you are like many managers, hiring is a headache, which is dealt with only on an “as critical” basis.
+Hiring is risky, there are no guarantees, and people continue to have gray areas unpredictable.
+By “gray areas,” we are referring to the fact that people are not always consistent.
+How many machines do their morning commute or the fact that their boss isn’t social and is not inclined to say good morning to the team?
 The need for an individual who is comfortable with the work AND the workplace is critical.

 Obviously, this is a task to consider carefully.
 The steps below will help you to focus on a successful hire and avoid costly mistakes.
 While no process is perfect when dealing with human beings, staying on plan definitely gives you the edge you need.

 Step 3: Identify what doesn't work.

 Step 4: Identify recruiting channels – don’t only seek experienced applicants because that can lead to the “recycling” of unsuccessful, yet “experienced” individuals.

 Step 5: Remember, recruiting is not one person’s exclusive responsibility.
 Every supervisor/manager should have an ongoing goal that states, “through my own networking, during hiring times, I will solicit and present two viable candidates per month.”
 This is especially true for anyone with a private office and a door!